 Holiday Home Insurance

-Please mention our name should you contact either company.
+Please mention our name should you contact the company.

 Tax Rules for Holiday Homes

 The tax law surrounding Furnished Holiday Lettings (FHLs) can be confusing, but HMRC have issued some recent tax guidelines for FHLs.
 If you are looking for a local accountant with a Tourism Division and the the skills and knowledge to guide you through the ins and outs of owning a holiday cottage then go to Larking Gowen.

 The key pieces of legislation for owners of self-catering accommodation are the Occupier’s Liability Acts 1957 and 1984 which say that the person who controls the premises (‘the occupier’) is liable for the physical safety of everyone who comes onto the premises.
 Occupiers have what is known as a ‘duty of care’ to guests and visitors, and must make sure that the premises are reasonably safe for the purpose for which guests were invited to use them.

 Under this particular legislation you cannot be prosecuted and fined, sent to jail or receive a criminal record, but you can be sued for compensation.